The term green coffee bean is used for a coffee bean that is not roasted. It will still have an intact was layer on the outer surface.

 The coffee bean is the seed of the coffee plant.
 Coffee plants are found in the genus Coffea, which contains over 120 different species.
 The two most commonly cultivated ones are Coffea arabica and Coffea canephora.

 The coffee tree produces red or purple fruits (epigynous berries) known as coffee cherries.
+They are sometimes referred to as coffee berries or coffe fruit.
 Coffee cherries contain one or two seeds – the coffee beans.
 Coffee beans aren’t true beans; they are just called beans since they look like beans.

 When the coffee cherry is ripe, it is picked from the tree.